German Renaissance Art (1430-1580)

 subjects: the female nude appears as frequently as the portrait, and mythological

-he did not limit himself either: although he was considered one of the
+limit himself either: although he was considered one of the most ardent

-most ardent supporters of the Reformation he nevertheless continued to
+supporters of the Reformation he nevertheless continued to paint altarpieces

-paint altarpieces for Catholic churches and portraits of Catholic princes.
+for Catholic churches and portraits of Catholic princes.
+His refusal to

-His refusal to commit himself has often been interpreted as fickleness,
+commit himself has often been interpreted as fickleness, his phenomenal

-his phenomenal productivity as a purely commercial compulsion, and the
+productivity as a purely commercial compulsion, and the variety of his

-variety of his themes as intellectual superficiality.
-But this assessment
+themes as intellectual superficiality.
+But this assessment does not do

-does not do justice to the personality of Cranach as a man or as a painter.
+justice to the personality of Cranach as a man or as a painter.
+He represented

-He represented a new type of artist, not previously known, who was no
+a new type of artist, not previously known, who was no longer the upright

 The subject of fear is one of those characteristically German themes which can be found in German paintings and sculptures from early Ottonian art to the present.
 The fear of demons, of the unpredictable forces of nature, had taken such deep root in primitive countries, frequently overwhelmed by natural disasters of all kinds, that at least during the Middle Ages even Christianity could not eradicate this constant dread.
 On the contrary, the church skilfully re-interpreted the fear of demons and other mythical ideas in a Christian way and thereby fused pagan superstitions with the Christian faith.
 The celebration of Christmas at the time of the pagan festival of solstice is only one of many examples.